-We intend to continue to strengthen our relationships with our key customers and to increase our direct sales to small- and medium-sized enterprises, or SMEs, which we define as customers that ship up to 100 TEUs annually.
-For the twelve months ended December 31, 2021, and 2020, SMEs represented 12% and 11%, respectively, of aggregate carried volume worldwide.
+We intend to continue to strengthen our relationships with our key customers and to increase our direct sales to small-and medium-sized enterprises, or SMEs, which we define as customers that ship up to 200 TEUs annually.
+Under this definition, for the years ended December 31, 2023 and 2022, SMEs represented 19% of our aggregate carried volume worldwide.
 We believe this large and growing segment of the cargo shipping market represents a significant growth opportunity for us within certain of the jurisdictions in which we operate, including China, India, South-East Asia, United States, Canada, Brazil, Israel, Turkey and Italy, wherein we have a dedicated sales team for this growing segment.
-In addition, during 2021 we have increased our global deployment of services and presence by both establishing new local agencies and strengthening our partnerships primarily in South America, Africa, Australia and New Zealand.
+In addition, during the last three years we have increased our global deployment of services and presence by both establishing new local agencies and strengthening our partnerships primarily in Southeast Asia, South America, Africa, Australia and New Zealand.